GibranMena/cookiecutter-data-analysis-lite-fast/README.md

-# Cookiecutter Data Analysis lisght and fast 🐆
+# Cookiecutter Data Analysis light and fast 🐆

 A [cookiecutter](https://github.com/cookiecutter/cookiecutter) template for data journalism projects that offers a folder structure, conflict preventing and testing environment for data journalism projects.